Gaddafi warns developing world leaders of similar fate

 He made the comments in an audio recording obtained by Reuters on Thursday from Syria-based Arrai television.
 It was not clear when the message was recorded.

-"To those who recognize this council, be ready for the creation of transitional councils imposed by the power of fleets to replace you one by one from now on," he said.
+"To those who recognise this council, be ready for the creation of transitional councils imposed by the power of fleets to replace you one by one from now on," he said.

 Gaddafi also called on Libyans to take to the streets, saying conditions in Libya were "unbearable."